 • Exceptionally low in carbohydrates

-• Low in fat and moisture to encourage a healthy weight
+• Low in calories to support health weight loss

 Picked by 31 people today!